 These days, more and more people ask the age-old question: “Are steroids illegal?”
-In all honesty, the answer to that question depends on factors like location, the steroid you are using, and whether or not you have a prescription.
+In all honesty, the answer to that question depends on factors like location, what you are using, and whether or not you have a prescription.
 Learning about whether steroids are legal where you live can help you make better decisions about your fitness.
-It’s also vital to understand the legal consequences for those who decide to use steroids illegally.
+It’s also vital to understand the legal consequences for those who decide to use illegally.

 What the Law Says

 In places like the United States, Canada, the United Kingdom, and many other countries around the world, the answer to the question “are steroids illegal” depends on whether or not you have a prescription from a doctor.
-In all of these locations, buying, selling, or manufacturing anabolic steroids is a criminal offense, and you’re only allowed to purchase steroids from a pharmacy with a prescription.
+In all of these locations, buying, selling, or manufacturing anabolic steroids is a criminal offense, and you’re only allowed to purchase from a pharmacy with a prescription.
 They are controlled substances in most areas of the world, although there are a few exceptions such as Mexico, Egypt, Israel, Thailand and others.

-Why are Steroids Illegal without a Prescription?
+Why are they Illegal without a Prescription?

-Timeline of Steroid Legality in the US
+Timeline of Legality in the US

 Year What Changed?
 The Result

 Since 1990, very little has changed.
-When discovering why steroids are illegal, it is also important to consider the legal implications of possessing and using them.
-In the US, the minimum sentence for the possession of anabolic steroids without a doctor’s prescription results in a minimum fine of $1000.
+When discovering why they are illegal, it is also important to consider the legal implications of possessing and using them.
+In the US, the minimum sentence for the possession without a doctor’s prescription results in a minimum fine of $1000.
 Individuals who have prior drug-related convictions, even for simple possession, must serve at least 15 days in jail and pay at least $2500, but the sentence can be as long as two years.
 Individuals who have two or more previous convictions are sentenced to a minimum of 90 days in jail and a minimum fine of $5000, but some may serve up to five years.
-What’s more, those who distribute (sell) anabolic steroids are sentenced to five years in prison and a $250,000 fine at the very minimum.
+What’s more, those who distribute (sell) are sentenced to five years in prison and a $250,000 fine at the very minimum.
 This is a harsher sentence than vehicular manslaughter while under the influence of alcohol, and many people believe it is far too harsh for that very reason.
-With this information in mind, you should carefully consider the risks of using and selling steroids.
+With this information in mind, you should carefully consider the risks of using and selling.

-Places Where You Can Possess Steroids
+Places Where You Can Possess

 Why the Controversy?

-Are Steroids Illegal Everywhere?
+Are They Illegal Everywhere?

-Just remember that while it is legal to buy and use steroids in Mexico, there are criminal consequences for bringing them back over the border.
+Just remember that while it is legal to buy and use in Mexico, there are criminal consequences for bringing them back over the border.
 Are steroids illegal?
 In the US, Canada, the UK, and most other countries, the answer is yes – unless you have a valid prescription from your doctor.
-In other places, such as Mexico, you are free to purchase, possess and use most anabolic steroids as you see fit, as long as you do so within those countries’ borders.
+In other places, such as Mexico, you are free to purchase, possess and use as you see fit, as long as you do so within those countries’ borders.